Vaginal Slings in Northern New Jersey

 Schedule a Consultation for Urinary Incontinence Treatment in North Jersey Today!

-To discuss a vaginal sling for your case of urinary incontinence, contact Dr. Ali Ghomi to visit his urogynecology office in North Jersey today.
-To schedule an appointment call, (862) 657-3150 or request an appointment online.
+To discuss a vaginal sling for your case of urinary incontinence, contact Dr. Ali Ghomi to discuss your bladder control therapies and if a vaginal sling is right for you.
+To schedule a consultation at our urogynecology office in North Jersey, please call (862) 657-3150 or request an appointment through our secure online form.